AshridgeTechnologies/elemento/stories/Backlog.md

 - Performance: deferred updates repeatedly update store in a loop
 - Escape quotes in Javascript string literals
 - Text inputs: jump to end, slow rendering, unusual characters
+- Select in copied page selects the corresponding element in the page copied from
+- Select does not respond to alt-click to highlight